-16. Construction Completion Guaranty.
+- 16. Construction Completion Guaranty.
 A copy of the construction completion guaranty for the Project in favor of the Tenant's leasehold lender will be provided to Landlord prior to the commencement of the Construction Period.
 Tenant will provide such a guaranty to Landlord only if there is no such guaranty in favor of the Tenant's leasehold lender.
 Any guaranty will terminate upon substantial completion of the Project.
 No other guaranties are contemplated by the Tenant.
 Tenant will also provide a \$250,000 cash deposit or letter of credit to Landlord at the execution of the Lease as security for Tenant's performance of its Lease obligations through the Construction Period, provided such deposit or letter of credit will be (i) reduced to \$150,000 upon substantial completion of the Project and held as a refundable security deposit under the Lease (and the balance of \$100,000 will be refunded to Tenant at the end of the Construction Period), or (ii) refunded to Tenant if the Lease is terminated during the Initial Period, less the Breakup Fee.
-If Tenant terminates the Lease during the Initial Period, (\$50,000.00) (the "Breakup Fee").
-As noted, the Breakup Fee will be paid by deduction from the security deposit.

-17. Leasehold Financing.
+If Tenant terminates the Lease during the Initial Period, Tenant will pay to Landlord a termination fee in the sum of Fifty Thousand and No/100 Dollars (\$50,000.00) (the "Breakup Fee").
+As noted, the Breakup Fee will be paid by deduction from the security deposit. - 17.
+Leasehold Financing.
 Tenant will have the right from time to time without Landlord's consent to mortgage, pledge or otherwise encumber Tenant's leasehold estate under the Lease and its interest in the Project to secure construction, permanent, or other financing (up to a maximum of 75% of Tenant's interest in the Property).
 Any such leasehold financing will not attach to the Landlord's fee estate.
 The Lease and any subleases (and all amendments, renewals, and extensions to either) will not be affected by or subject to Landlord's fee mortgages (if any).
 Landlord's fee and revisionary interests will not be affected by or subject to Tenant's leasehold mortgage.